 Small Ship Alaska Cruises

 While the cancellation of the big three cruise lines is not such a big problem, we have to resort to Alaska cruises with small ships, which have been allowed in Alaska for several years.
-Lindblad Expeditions and National Geographic Expeditions have been operating in Alaska for several years, with the exception of a few months in the summer of 2012.
+Lindblad Expeditions and National Geographic Expeditions have been operating in Alaska for several years, with the exception of a few months in the summer.
 The small 62-passenger ship can retreat to secluded bays and harbors, observe glaciers up close and enjoy some of the best wildlife viewing opportunities, adjusting your schedule whenever whales are present.
 Explore small towns and cities, start from the Zodiacs and get a star of legend.
 The Alaska route includes six expedition experts, one of whom will spend more than one time with each guest to provide insights into glaciers, culture and wildlife, led by expert guides from the University of Alaska Fairbanks and the Alaska Department of Natural Resources.
 Guided small group tours, designed for small groups of up to four people with a maximum of six guests, explore the Kenai Peninsula and Denali.
 If you choose to cruise to Alaska, talk to an experienced Alaska small ship expert for more information about traveling and working in the region, as well as the Alaska Department of Natural Resources.

 Traditional Small Ships & Ports of Call